RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Folder link** _(folders only)_

 Using this option it's possible to link a specific file inside the game's folder structure that will be launched directly instead of entering the folder when pressing the _A_ button.
 This is very useful for systems where there are multiple files per game, such as multi-disc games where an .m3u file is used to launch the game.
 As the name implies this is only a link, and as folders can't be part of collections (the automatic collections _All games, Favorites_ and _Last played_ as well as any custom collections) it's the linked file inside the folder that is included in such collections.
 So for instance, launching a game via a linked folder will have the linked file show up in the _Last played_ collection rather than the folder itself.
 This also means that you should scrape the linked file in addition to the folder to be able to see game media and metadata throughout the application.
-To override the folder link and enter the directory, there is an entry available in the game options menu.
+To override the folder link and enter the directory, there is an entry available in the gamelist options menu.

 ### Buttons